Refinancing During COVID-19: Changes & What to Know

 Then there’s the length of time you want to stay in your home.
 If you plan on moving in the next six months, you probably won’t recoup what you spent on closing costs.
 A borrower gets the most out of their refinance when they remain in their home for at least a few more years.

-Curious about your refinance options if you’ve accrued a decent amount of equity in your home?
+Curious about your mortgage refinance options if you’ve accrued a decent amount of equity in your home?
 With a cash-out refinance, you essentially replace your current loan with a larger loan and pocket the difference in cash.
 Homeowners can use the surplus funds to pay for repairs, build up an emergency fund, or finance an investment property.

 Your credit score could be the deciding factor